cs456s25/labs/lab07/lab07_description.md

 the address that is the destination of the branch.
 Refer back to the class activities where we did these translations.
 This will be good practice for the exam where you will have to translate RISC V instructions into and out of machine code.

+Use similarities in the instructions to speed up your translations.
+Check with neighbors and the internet to make sure these translations are correct.
+This will be good practice for the exam.